BiagiarelliAdriano/HeroesOfTheUniverse/README.md

 ![JavaScript Validation](https://i.ibb.co/DkPXsXR/javascriptvalidation.png)

 The one known "unused" variable is actually used inside the html code for the landing page to view the hidden buttons of "Home" and "Register / Log In", viewed when clicking the title "Heroes Of The Universe".
 No further errors or warnings messages were found when passing through the official [JSHint](https://jshint.com/) validator.

+### Python Validation:
+No errors were found when the code was passed through the [PEP8 validation tool](https://pep8ci.herokuapp.com/#).
+According to the reports, the code is PEP8-compliant.
+This checking was done manually by copying python code and pasting it into the validator.